Skip to main content

 Contact your local RRB field office about applying for Medicare if:

-Medicare coverage at any age on the basis of permanent kidney failure requiring hemodialysis or receipt of a kidney transplant is also available to employee annuitants, employees who have not retired but meet certain minimum service requirements, spouses, and dependent children.
+Medicare coverage at any age on the basis of permanent kidney failure requiring dialysis or receipt of a kidney transplant is also available to employee annuitants, employees who have not retired but meet certain minimum service requirements, spouses, and dependent children.
 SSA has jurisdiction of Medicare in these cases.
 Contact the Social Security Administration for information on coverage for kidney disease.
+See CMS publication 11360 Medicare's Coverage of Kidney Dialysis & Kidney Transplant Benefits for additional information.

 Yes.
 You have at least one chance each year to enroll in Part B.